1. Practice Experience Program – Specialist Stream Supervision Policy

 5.2.2 Level 2 supervision will be recommended if the participant failed to meet the recency requirements as detailed in the Practice Experience Program – Specialist Stream Comparability Assessment Policy, but was granted entry into the PEP Specialist Stream as per clause 5.3.7, 5.3.8 or 5.3.9 of the Practice Experience Program – Specialist Stream Assessment of Recency Policy.

 5.2.3 A participant’s recommended level of supervision will be reviewed after the RACGP receives the results of the Workplace Based Assessment (WBA) undertaken between three and six months’ after the participant has commenced work in Australia.
 A higher or lower level of supervision may be recommended if deemed appropriate by the RACGP.

 5.3 Supervisor approval

-5.3.1 The RACGP recommends that the supervisor:
+5.3.1 The RACGP requires the supervisor:

 - has full and unrestricted registration as a specialist GP under the Australian Health Practitioner Regulation Agency;

 - has attained Fellowship of the RACGP (FRACGP)

 All related policies and procedures are available on our policy page.

 7.1 Access to published policy